vmware/powershell-module-for-vmware-cloud-foundation-certificate-management/docs/documentation/functions/Test-EsxiCertMgmtChecks.md

 ## Synopsis

-Run the checks required for ESXi Certificate Management for a given cluster or an ESXi host.
+Run the checks required for ESX Certificate Management for a given cluster or an ESX host.

 ## Syntax